OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 all private copies of the variable may be required or perhaps the sum.
-A reduction may only be specified on a scalar variable and only common, specified operations can be performed, such as `+`, `*`, `min`, `max`, and various bitwise operations (see the OpenACC specification for a complete lsit).
+A reduction may only be specified on a scalar variable and only common, specified operations can be performed, such as `+`, `*`, `min`, `max`, and various bitwise operations (see the OpenACC specification for a complete list).
 The format of the reduction clause is as follows, where *operator* should be replaced with the operation of interest and *variable* should be replaced with the variable being reduced: